href/elvish-gitstatus/README.md

 I have not yet tested this outside of my Macbook and I use the latest commit of Elvish.
 So your mileage my vary on other systems (issues and PRs welcome).

+Gitstatus needs to store a binary locally.
+This is currently done at the following folder:

+~/.elvish/package-data/gitstatus

+This means that you might need to update the .gitignore file of your dotfiles if you check them into git.

 ## Fields

 ```